Sexual and Relationship Recovery

 + Phase I, "Discovery"

-We know there are underlying reasons why an individual copes via sexual acting out; for instance, unresolved trauma (any incident deemed as shameful may cause trauma), attachment issues, adverse childhood experiences, and/or an inability to emotionally regulate.
+We know there are underlying reasons why an individual copes via sexual acting out; for instance, unresolved trauma (any incident deemed as shameful may cause trauma), attachment issues, emotional dysregulation or sensory stimulation dysfunction, adverse childhood experiences, and/or an inability to emotionally regulate.
 In order to identify an individual's deeper issues, during this phase we provide clients with a thorough intake assessment (lasts between 3-5 sessions).
 This entails a clinical interview, the assignment and review of the largest, validated broadband measure of problematic sexual behavior, the Sexual Dependency Inventory 4.0 (SDI 4.0).
 For the betrayed partner/spouse we assign and review the Inventory for Partner Attachment, Stress and Trauma (IPAST).
 These assessments allow us to establish an accurate treatment plan for both individuals in the coupleship.
 We typically recommend other assessment measures to accurately identify other mental health issues (depression, anxiety, PTSD), neuro-diverse issues (Autism Spectrum Disorder), as well as other forms of coping.

 We encourage couples new to recovery to attend our Part I and Part 2 class titled: "Couples In Recovery" to learn the foundational tools associated with each person's recovery process.